Nagios Troubleshooting Guide

 [ERROR] Error Performing CheckSum

 This is an installation error on CentOS 5 and below.
-Only CentOS 6 and above are supported by the agent.
+The agent supports CentOS 6 and higher.
 If you are running CentOS 5 or below, please use the Agentless Nagios Integration Guide.

 Agent is not running